-- (ii) To identify the incentive effects for the key actors in the competence bloc, the tax code has to be examined at a detailed level.
+- (i) The tax system is likely to have far-reaching effects. - (ii) To identify the incentive effects for the key actors in the competence bloc, the tax code has to be examined at a detailed level.
 Hence, cross-country studies trying to explain differences in industry structure, the size distribution of firms, the prevalence of HGFs and the like by using raw tax rates or other aggregate tax-system indicators as regressors may be misleading. - (iii) A number of common features of tax systems lead to large distortions, disfavoring infant HGFs, and hence have an expected negative effect on renewal, employment and economic growth.